gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 Munich in early November 2018.
 I was in equal parts curious and skeptical of my trip.
 I was following my physical therapist's recommendation to visit Munich, but she knew the chief doctor through his book only.
-As I was researching the clinic ahead of my arrival, I had two goals: try to form an opinion of my own and figure out intelligent questions to ask once I arrive in Munich to patch up the inherent uncertainty of my evaluation.
+As I was researching the clinic ahead of my arrival, I had two goals: try to form an opinion of my own and figure out intelligent questions to ask once I arrive in Germany to patch up the inherent uncertainty of my evaluation.

 Through personal intelligence work, I discovered an impressive array of famous people that had their